ErikKassubek/ADVOCATE/doc/fuzzing/GoPie.md

     }

     // Rule 2 -> flip (in paper, but not in original implementation)
-    // therefore in GoPie+ and GoPieHB, but not in GoPie if fuzzingMode != GoPie {
+    // therefore in GoCR and GoPieHB, but not in GoPie if fuzzingMode != GoPie {
       if ch.len() >= 2 {
         newChs := flip(ch)